abigailramsoe/deamiDATE/readme.md

 Print csv of results (default True)
 * Change lines 563 and 564 `to_print = False`

-Problems with "colormap" not being found
+Change colormap
-* In lines 384 - 390 change the colormap it is complaining about (e.g. `tab10`) to `jet` (or another of your choice)
+* In lines 384 - 390 change the colormap to another of your choice)

 ## Test Data